These Temecula Wineries Have the Best Views in the Valley

 Falkner Winery

-The view from Falkner Winery at sunset.
+The view behind Falkner Winery just before sunset.

 Perched high on a hilltop, Falkner Winery offers a few options for taking in the magnificent views.
 There’s an outdoor deck with seating behind the new tasting room, and a family-friendly lawn where you’ll often find live music on weekends.
 Both areas look out over Calle Content Road and off to the hills behind it.
 The indoor restaurant across the parking lot, Pinnacle, has almost 180° views of the neighboring hills.
-It’s perfect when the temperatures go up or it starts to rain, but you still dream of lunch with a view.
+The award-winning restaurant is perfect when the temperatures go up or it starts to rain, but you still dream of lunch with a view.
 Falkner and Pinnacle are family-friendly with crowd-pleasing menus.

 Reservations are recommended for the restaurant.
 Walk-in for tastings.